 SEPTEMBER 16-21, 2025

 The March On!
-Film Festival strives to increase awareness of the events and heroes of the Civil Rights Era and inspire renewed passion for activism.
+Festival strives to increase awareness of the events and heroes of the Civil Rights Era and inspire renewed passion for activism.
 The festival uses the power of film, music, and the arts to share these important stories.

 The Festival continues its Competition for Emerging and Student filmmakers to submit short form content, both narrative and documentary, which focuses on civil rights movements, the civil rights era and social justice issues.